Ofenhed/WebauthnAccounting/README.md

 # Accountability in federated login systems
-I recently though about the difficulties in secure a database and its data when using federated login when you don't fully trust the identity provider (hereby referred to as IdP).
+I recently thought about the difficulties in securing a service and its data when using federated login when you don't fully trust the identity provider (hereby referred to as IdP).
 This is a common use case these days, where IdP:s are moved to cloud systems, such as Azure AD.
 This adds additional threats, both from [state actors with legal rights to force the IdP provider to give them access](https://kryptera.se/molntjanster-och-fisa-702/), but also from [vulnerabilities in the IdP itself](https://www.cvedetails.com/vulnerability-list/vendor_id-26/product_id-38600/Microsoft-Azure-Active-Directory-Connect.html).
 For this reason, I want a another authentication (and authorization) factor for any such systems. **This document is not an argument against federated login.** Users reuse passwords, and LDAP logins still makes it so that passwords are leaked into unallocated memory or can be sniffed by malware on the server.
 You should not create your own login system if you don't really have to, and you should treat user's passwords as if they are infected.

 ## Webauthn
 [Webauthn](https://webauthn.me/introduction) is an API for accessing devices which can help authencicate a user.
 It uses public keys, where the hardware keys can be stored on hardware devices.
 It initially sets up the key by asking the device to generate a public/private keypair.
 The device responds with a public key and an identifier (where the identifier *may* include the encrypted private key).
 The server can then provide the identifier and a challenge to the device to get a response verifiable against the previously provided public key.